Rutgers Business School ranked: Top B-Schools for MBA Pay by Bloomberg Businessweek

 NEWARK: Rutgers Business School at 1 Washington Park in University Heights (photos)

-New Brunswick: RUTGERS BUSINESS SCHOOL ON THE Livingston Professional Campus to Open 2013 (photos)
+New Brunswick: RUTGERS BUSINESS SCHOOL ON THE Livingston Professional Campus (photos)

 Geographically situated at the center of global business, RBS has high access to the top executives leading the world's largest corporations who serve as guest speakers and hire Rutgers MBA grads.
 Our strong partnerships with these corporations are central to the RBS experience.
 The MBA program opens up a strong network of prestigious alumni that is more than 33,000 strong.
 Some alumni include: Sheri McCoy, the CEO of Avon, Bill Rasmussen, the founder of ESPN, Tom Renyi, the former CEO of the Bank of New York Mellon, and Heath Ahrens, the CEO of iSpeech.